coderefinery/DEPRECATED-software-licensing/talk.md

 <!--- Example of benefits of virality in software: Linksys routers and
 GPL's kernel image.
 Some company used linux, didn't distribute source.
-They were fourced to distribute it, and that has directly led to a huge community of firmware modders.  -->
+They were forced to distribute it, and that has directly led to a huge community of firmware modders.  -->

 ---